Quick Check of Motivation and Homeschool Routines

 Prepare a homework.
 As a rule of thumb homework should always be part of your homeschool routines except for the pre-schooler.
 Have your students get used to working by themselves.
 One way doing so is giving them school chores.
 As for the timing: Start out small in one subject only in the first week.
 Daily.
 By the end of the month have them do about 2-3 tasks/ subjects.
 On Fridays and days before days off be more generous.
 As for the content: Make your mind up before starting about what you REALLY would like to have finished – include this as homework.

 Check off and correct homework given.
 Ideally, right the next school day.
 It is as with workbooks.
 Part of good homeschool routines is your discipline and leaderhip to check if your kid is on track.
 Some families include ‘homework’ into a general reward system they’ve got for household chores or kids’ chores, some won’t.
-It is important to note that when you give homework that they should have been done like in formal education.
-If you are not sure if your kids will accomplish it you may be better off to make a decision to skip homework at all.
-And if you hold onto homework check it off the next day in class.
+It is important to note that when you give homework that they should be completed like in formal education.
+If you are not sure if your kids will accomplish it you are better off to make a decision to skip homework at all.
+And if instead, you hold onto homework check it off the next day in class.

 Plan ahead.
 Go about your school year with a curriculum plan, which is a syllabus.